cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 #### **nameOverride** ~ `string`

-nameOverride replaces the name of the chart in the Chart.yaml file, when this is used to construct Kubernetes object names.
+nameOverride replaces the name of the chart in the Chart.yaml file when this is used to construct Kubernetes object names.

 #### **replicaCount** ~ `number`
 > Default value: